 Cigna Dental Insurance offers dental preferred provider organization (PPO) plans to people of all ages.
 With a Cigna dental plan, you get coverage for many dental procedures and services, including routine cleanings, X-rays and much more.
 Cigna Dental has a large network of dentists who accept their insurance and they offer a choice of three dental insurance plans.

-Avia Dental Insurance Review
+Avia Dental Plan

 - Large network of dentists

 Avia Dental Plan is a fee for service plan, providing it's members with considerable discounts on dental services.
 Avia has a large network of established dental practices that members can choose from, with these dentists offering discounts that at times exceed 50%.
 The service providers go through a credentialing process, meeting high quality standards to become a part of the Avia network.